 The Bible is not clear about the exact timing when Paul received the gospel by the revelation of Jesus Christ, but it had to happen sometime between the time he met Jesus on the road to Damascus to when he started preaching Christ, or otherwise how would he be able to preach the gospel in Acts 9:20.

-The conclusion here is that when Paul says "obedience to faith" we know that from his own personal experience i.e. being born again and receiving the revelation of Jesus Christ; and from the Holy Ghost being upon the Apostle Luke when he wrote the Book of Acts, that every person around the world, through faith, will have the opportunity to obey the Gospel of Jesus Christ to be saved, to obtain the salvation that allows us the opportunity to enter into the Kingdom of God.
+The conclusion here is that when Paul says "obedience to faith" we know that from his own personal experience i.e. being born again and receiving the revelation of Jesus Christ, he understands that faith and obedience are truly interlocked, which means every person around the world, through faith, will have the opportunity to obey the Gospel of Jesus Christ to be saved, to obtain the salvation that allows us the opportunity to enter into the Kingdom of God.

 When you look at Strong's definition of save it is what one would expect to see with regards to what Jesus does for us - save, deliver, protect, heal, preserve, do well, make whole:

 Save - sṓzō( sode'-zo) G4982 from a primary σῶς sōs (contraction for obsolete σάος sáos, "safe"); to save, i.e. deliver or protect (literally or figuratively):—heal, preserve, save (self), do well, be (make) whole.